CodecoolGlobal/2022-04-enterprise-backend-milestone-1-practice-starter/README.md

 ## Notes
 - It is not a requirement, but it helps if you divide your application into controller, service and persistence (dao) layers.
 - Lombok is not available for this project.
-- Don't add any new dependencies to pom.xml, because their availability is not guaranteed on Qualified.
 - Don't use database for persistence.
 Store data in memory.

 ## Entities